Itinerary

 Days 3–5: Aurora Photography & Winter Adventures in Churchill

 While our nights are devoted to capturing images of the aurora, daytime excursions focus on the beauty of our tundra environs and the traditions of local people whose heritage here goes back for millennia.
-Ride on a custom snowcoach over a frozen creek deep into the North Woods as we look for moose and wolf tracks.
 On a snowshoe outing, we hope to photograph other hardy northern wildlife such as Arctic hare and Arctic fox, artfully camouflaged by their winter-white fur coats.
 The town of Churchill is also full of interesting photography subjects, with historic buildings, hardy people and roving sled dogs.
 Though the Hudson’s Bay Company established a fort here in 1717 as part of its fur-trading network across the Canadian North, Indigenous cultures had already been flourishing in the harsh climate for thousands of years.
 We explore their heritage on a dog sled ride through the forest, on a visit to the Itsanitaq Museum, and via cultural programs featuring the arts and traditions of the Inuit, Dene and Metis peoples.
-Tour the Churchill Northern Studies Center, a field station devoted to research and education on scientific and social issues in the western Hudson Bay region, where we learn to make an inukshuk out of snow blocks—a human-shaped navigational landmark traditionally built of stones by Inuit people throughout the Arctic.

 Day 6: Churchill / Winnipeg